Betting

 Vivaro Leaves USA, New Sweeps Casino Platform Launches, Plus California News

-It's another big week in sweeps casino industry news, as Vivaro announces their pullout from the USA market, a new sweeps casino platform has launched, plus there is more updates on the sweepstakes casino ban bill out in the State of California.
+It's another big week in sweeps casino industry news, as Vivaro announces their pullout from the USA market, a new sweeps casino sites has launched, plus there is more updates on the sweepstakes casino ban bill out in the State of California.

 SportsBoom offers honest and impartial bookmaker reviews to help you make informed choices.
 While we may earn commissions through affiliate links, our content remains independent and free from promotional influence.
 For more information, see our Content Transparency and How We Review pages.